DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ![Conceptual diagram of gateways translating messages back and forth between CIS and CSS](img/conceptual-diagram-of-gateways.png)

 > An example of this would be the simulation of a flooding.
 Imagine a river that has rising water levels due to an increase of rain water.
 At the river bank, there are several sensors that measure the actual water level.
 An application is created and connected to current operational systems to send CAP messages regarding the water level in clear categories ranging from LOW to DANGEROUSLY HIGH.
-A possible solution is assessed on improving decision-making based on the messages outputted by the created sensor application.<br>
+A possible solution is assessed on improving decision-making based on the messages outputted by the created sensor application.

 In this example, the water level is calculated in a flooding simulator, which connects to the CSS.
 The gateway listens to the calculated water levels in the CSS, uses it to compute the water levels at the exact sensor locations, and sends out the expected messages to the CIS, similar to the operational application.
 The decision-support tool, which is connected to the CIS, listens to these formatted messages of the gateway as if it was connected to the actual operational application.
 This also provides Trial owners the option to experiment with sensor failures, more or fewer sensors, etc.

 There are also Solutions that send messages which serve as commands or requests to change the simulated world.
 Again, a gateway would be used to bridge the CIS and CSS spaces.